Shannon-Goddard/grow_app/README.md

 **MEANING: YOUR GROW WILL BE ERASED AFTER YOU CLEAR YOUR BROWSER HISTORY!**

-In purchasing the app on Google Play, the app stores the user input to the app and does not produce this minor inconvenience
+In purchasing the app, the app stores the user input to the app and does not produce this minor inconvenience
 </details>

 <sub>[MIT License](https://github.com/Shannon-Goddard/grow_search/blob/main/LICENSE) |